Money laundering is the process in which the proceeds of criminal activity are made to appear as if they have come from legitimate sources.

 The following are the specific offences outlined under the Act:

 - S.327 – concealing, disguising, converting, transferring or removing criminal property from the UK.

-- s.328 Entering into or becoming concerned in an arrangement which facilitates the acquisition, retention, use or control of criminal property.
-The business offence.
+- S.328 – entering into or becoming concerned in an arrangement which a person knows or suspects facilitates the acquisition, retention, use or control of criminal property.

-- s.329 Acquiring, using or possessing of criminal property.
+- S.329 – acquiring, using or possessing criminal property.

 There are serious penalties available to the Court for money laundering convictions therefore it is essential that you seek competent representation.
 At Richardson Lissack we are well versed in money laundering cases having represented Defendants in high value and complicated cases, including those charged as conspiracies.